Tenzro Li.Fi MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Use this for comparing routes across different bridges and DEXes', providing explicit context for when to use.
-It doesn't list exclusions or alternatives, but the purpose is clear.
+The description explicitly says 'Use this for comparing routes across different bridges and DEXes.'
+This gives clear guidance on when to use the tool.
+It doesn't mention when not to use it or list alternatives, but the sibling tools are available for context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.